Saturday & SUNday | April 11 & 12, 2026

 Fossil Point Dinosaur Bones

-This half-day field trip is an excellent option for able-bodied adults and families with elementary-school-aged children and up.
+This half-day field trip is an excellent option for able-bodied adults and families with school-aged children.

-The site requires scrambling up a steep slope to view dinosaur bones in boulders scattered among the slope.
+The site requires scrambling along a steep area to view dinosaur bones in boulders scattered among the slope.

 -